Cardiac rehab center in Idaho Falls

 Our first-class team of registered nurses, exercise physiologists, dieticians, pharmacists and, when needed, diabetes educators and professionals specializing in respiratory therapy work together to streamline your recovery.
 Working with you and your healthcare provider, we customize a comprehensive program to meet your health and wellness goals.

 Our cardiac rehabilitation program is broken into three phases and typically consists of:

 - Nutritional counseling

 - Relaxation training

-Phase I: Inpatient cardiac rehab
+Phase one: Inpatient cardiac rehab

-Our team educates you and your family on your procedure, how to reduce the risk of coronary artery disease and how to transition your recovery from the hospital to your home.
+Additionally, our team educates you and your family on your procedure, how to reduce the risk of coronary artery disease and how to transition your recovery from the hospital to your home.

-Phase II: Outpatient cardiac rehab
+Phase two: Outpatient cardiac rehab

-Phase III: Outpatient cardiac rehab and fitness
+Phase three: Outpatient cardiac rehab and fitness